psychopy/workshops/3days/source/buildingBetter.rst

 The csv file is a simple comma-separated text file.
 It can be opened in anything (R, SPSS, Excel...)

-My computer is set to open this in Excel if I double-click

 .. nextSlide::